statycc/pymwp/c_files/readme.md

 `while_2.c` | while loop with binary operation `while_if.c` | while loop followed by `if...else`

-## Improvment Examples
+## Improvement Examples

-The `improvment_paper` folder contains examples used in the _An extended and more practical mwp flow analysis_
+The `improvement_paper` folder contains examples used in the _An extended and more practical mwp flow analysis_

 | file | description |
 | --- | --- |